brianglass/anastasis/files/trithekti.md

 Then the reading from The Ladder and at once

 Let your mercies, O Lord, come quickly to our aid, for we are utterly poor; help us, O God our Saviour, for the glory of your name.
-O Lord, deliver us, and have mercy on our sins, for your nameÂ’s sake.
+O Lord, deliver us, and have mercy on our sins, for your name’s sake.

 ****